WebAssembly/spec/document/core/binary/modules.rst

 while other sections must occur at most once and in the prescribed order.
 All sections can be empty.

-The lengths of vectors produced by the (possibly empty) :ref:`function <binary-funcsec>` and :ref:`code <binary-codesec>` section must match up.
+The lengths of lists produced by the (possibly empty) :ref:`function <binary-funcsec>` and :ref:`code <binary-codesec>` section must match up.

-Similarly, the optional data count must match the length of the :ref:`data segment <binary-datasec>` vector.
+Similarly, the optional data count must match the length of the :ref:`data segment <binary-datasec>` list.
 Furthermore, it must be present if any :ref:`data index <syntax-dataidx>` occurs in the code section.

 .. math::